Akhiyon Se Goli Maare

 Akhiyon Se Goli Maare is a 2002 Indian Hindi-language comedy film, directed by Harmesh Malhotra, starring Govinda, Raveena Tandon, Kader Khan, Shakti Kapoor, Asrani and Johnny Lever.
 The film was released on 2 August 2002.
 The name of the film is taken from the song of the same name from the 1998 movie Dulhe Raja, also starring the same cast.

 Plot

-Akelinder, or Bhangari Dada, has a shop at Chor bazaar, which he runs illegally.
+Akhilender aka Bhangari Dada has a shop at Chor Bazaar, which he runs illegally.
 He lives with his wife and only daughter, Kiran.
 Bhangari wants his daughter to be married to a gangster, so he begins his search.
 He finds Shakti Dada and wants him to be married to Kiran, but Kiran already loves Raj, a wealthy man who has no links to crime.
-But in order to satisfy her dad, she persuades Raj to pose as a gangster for the time being.
+But to satisfy her dad, she persuades Raj to pose as a gangster for the time being.
 For this, they search for a trainer called Subramaniam, who teaches Raj to act as a gangster.
 Finally, Raj becomes successful in posing as a gangster, but Bhangari's dad somehow appears and doesn't want Kiran to marry a gangster.
 Will Raj be able to clean up his image?